 The Size property allows you to query the size of a Bitmap without having to retrieve the CBits or Bits property and then take its "shape".
 This will be noticeably faster for a large Bitmap.
-If you set the Size property using WS the Bitmap is scaled to the new size bmname.FileWrite causes the Bitmap called bmname to be written to the file specified by the current value of the File property.
-The file is automatically written in standard bitmap format.
-Similarly, the expression:
+If you set the Size property using DWS the Bitmap is scaled to the new size.